jamierust2005-source/Calc-App/README.md

 ## What the Pipeline Does

-When a commit is pushed to the repository, Jenkins will run the pipeline defined in `Jenkinsfile`:
+When a commit is pushed to the repository, Jenkins runs the declarative pipeline defined in `Jenkinsfile`.
+The custom Jenkins image includes Python, pip and the Docker CLI, so the build runs directly on the Jenkins controller without needing a separate container.
+The stages are:

 1. **Checkout** – Jenkins checks out the latest code from your GitHub repository (`checkout scm`).
-2. **Run calculator** – The pipeline uses a Python 3.11 container as the agent to execute several example invocations of `calculator.py` using the `sh` step.
-Running Python scripts in Jenkins simply requires calling the `python` interpreter in an `sh` step; Digital.ai’s Jenkins documentation notes that you can add an “Execute Shell” build step that runs a command like `python -m unittest …`【268160408836039†L88-L100】, and the same principle applies here.
+2. **Install dependencies** – The pipeline executes `pip install --break-system-packages pytest` to install the `pytest` framework.
+The `--break-system-packages` flag allows installation in Debian’s externally‑managed Python environment (PEP 668).
+3. **Run tests** – Pytest is invoked via `pytest -v` to run all tests in `test_calculator.py`.
+If any test fails, the build stops.
+Running Python commands in Jenkins is simply a matter of invoking the interpreter in a shell step【268160408836039†L88-L100】.
-3. **Build Docker image** – In the final stage, the pipeline calls `docker.build("calculator-app:${env.BUILD_NUMBER}")`.
-The Docker Pipeline plugin’s `build()` method constructs a new image from the `Dockerfile` in the repository and returns an image object【713532891104427†L470-L516】.
-You can push the image to a registry (e.g. Docker Hub) by calling `img.push()` on it.
-To do so, configure credentials and call `docker.withRegistry(...) { img.push('latest') }` as shown in the Jenkins documentation【713532891104427†L594-L626】.
+4. **Build Docker image** – Finally, the pipeline builds a Docker image from the repository’s `Dockerfile` using the command `docker build -t calculator-app:${env.BUILD_NUMBER} .`.
+Because the Jenkins container has the Docker CLI installed and mounts the host’s Docker socket, it can build images directly.
+If you prefer to use the Docker Pipeline plugin instead of the CLI, you can call `docker.build()` and `push()` as described in the Jenkins documentation【713532891104427†L470-L516】.

-The pipeline concludes by printing a success or failure message.
-If successful, you will see the new image tagged with the Jenkins build number when you run `docker images` on the host.
+After a successful build, you will see the new image tagged with the Jenkins build number when you run `docker images` on the host.

 ## Notes